Abdullah1Allnami/Abdullah1Allnami/README.md

 - 🤖 Deep Learning and Transformer Architectures
 - 🌐 Advanced Full-Stack Development with Next.js and Node.js
 - ☁️ Docker for ML and Web App Deployment
 - 🗃️ Efficient Database Design with PostgreSQL and MongoDB

-💼 Currently building:
-- 🔥 [GPT-based Language Model](https://github.com/Abdullah1Allnami/GPT-based-Language-Model) – Transformer-based language model with custom vocabulary and batching pipelines
-- 🎥 [Group Activity Recognition](https://github.com/Abdullah1Allnami/Group-Activity-Recognition) – Deep learning model for analyzing group behavior in video datasets
+-
 ---

 ### 🧰 Languages and Tools